Avocarrot/android-adapters/README.md

 ![_add-new-network](https://cloud.githubusercontent.com/assets/1907604/8231640/d721a6ac-15c1-11e5-892e-a317787adc9e.png)

-* Complete the fields accordingly to the Ad unit that you want to use
+* Complete the fields accordingly to the Ad Unit that you want to use

 ![_setup](https://cloud.githubusercontent.com/assets/1907604/8231638/d70fbdac-15c1-11e5-92d1-09699b53cdeb.png)

 ===

 #### Interstitial
-For Interstitial Ad units you need to include the following lines of code:
+For Interstitial Ad Units you need to include the following lines of code:

 **Custom Event Class**
 ```java